cloudwithoyindamola/free-genai-bootcamp-2025/genai-architecting/README.md

 # Japanese Language Learning System
 ## Overview
-A self-hosted Japanese language learning platform supporting 300 students in Nagasaki, ensuring data privacy, cost efficiency, and seamless integration with an existing learning portal.
+A self-hosted Japanese language learning platform utilizing GenAI in supporting 300 students in Nagasaki, ensuring data privacy, cost efficiency, and seamless integration with an existing learning portal hile leveraging AI-driven capabilities for sentence construction and progress tracking..

 ### Use Cases
 - Primary focus on Japanese language education for 300 active students in Nagasaki
 - Self-hosted infrastructure for data privacy and cost control
 - Integration with existing learning portal and learning record store
-- Support for multiple learning modalities including sentence construction etc
+- Support for multiple learning modalities including Japanese sentence construction,text adventures, and visual novels

 #### Business Requirements
 - Support 300 active students